gramadin/BDA-696-FTW/README.md

 in the root folder with baseball.sql extracted

->docker-compose up -d\
->docker container exec -i db-container mysql bbdb < baseball.sql -ppass\
->run .sql or query commands in test.sh
+>run test.sh

-bash script not functioning as intended
+bash script not functioning as intended for report